StainlessStasis/CobblemonSpawnAlerts/README.md

 # Cobblemon Spawn Alerts
-A highly customizable, purely clientside mod for Cobblemon 1.6.1 to alert you when a certain Pokemon spawns
+A highly customizable Cobblemon sidemod to alert you when a certain Pokemon spawns

 ## IMPORTANT:<br>
 **Some Pokemon info, like IVs or Nature, may not display properly if you are on a server!** Servers can optionally install this mod to broadcast this info to clients if they desire, also with a config of its own.
 If a server does not have this mod installed, then things will not display correctly.